Personal Financial Planning Example: The Situation

 Money To Manage Risk

-That is why this step is including money for insurance premiums.
-The way you can think about this step is money to protect my financial plan.
+This category of you budget is money for insurance premiums.
+The purpose is to protect your financial plan.

 At this point, you should know how much is left over after your day-to-day expenses, asset allocations, debt payments, and insurance premiums.
 We call this left over amount "Vacation/Fun Money".